INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Experiment Setup}

+Deformable image registration is a challenging task \cite{klein2009evaluation,balakrishnan2019voxelmorph}, where some commonly used methods can require several minutes or even hours of processing time; methods using direct optimization of (dense) displacement fields tend to have especially high run-time, while model-based methods using B-Spline transformations are substantially faster, and learning-based methods tend to be the fastest type of methods.
+Here we evaluate the empirical run-time of INSPIRE, \elastixname, ANTs SyN, as well as VoxelMorph.

-Running INSPIRE on both a retinal image pair (image pair 1), and a brain image pair (MGH10, images 1 and 2), we measure the run-time when using 1 to 14 worker threads, matching the number of physical cores on the machine.
-The machine specifications are: Intel(R) Core(TM) i9-9940X processor running at 3.3 GHz. with 14 physical cores, 19.25 MB cache, with 96 GB RAM.
-For each number of worker threads, the image pairs were registered 4 times, and the mean and std-dev of the run-times were computed.
-The entire run-time of the program was included in this measurement, with terminal output, reading/writing files, pre-processing, and registration.
-The earlier described parameter configuration was used for each type of images.
+We run INSPIRE and VoxelMorph, with 4 repetitions, on (i) a retinal image pair (image pair 1), and (ii) a brain image pair (MGH10, images 1 and 2), and measure the mean and std-dev of the run-time, when using 14 worker threads on a 3.3 GHz Intel(R) Core(TM) i9-9940X processor with 14 physical cores, 19.25 MB cache, 96 GB RAM, and a NVidia GeForce RTX~2080~Ti GPU (used by VoxelMorph).